microsoft/datashaper/javascript/schema/docs/markdown/schema.inputcolumnargs.column.md

 ## InputColumnArgs.column property

-Name of the input column for columnar operations.
+Name of the input column for columnar operations

 <b>Signature:</b>